A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Theoretical Background

 \subsection{Tangent Space and Curvature}

-We have seen in the previous section that a manifold $M$ is locally Euclidean.
-This implies that it can be well approximated, near any point $\symbfit{x}_0 \in M$ (i.e., for all points in a small neighborhood $U \subseteq M$ of $\symbfit{x}_0$), by a flat $d$-dimensional space (e.g., a plane if $d=2$) that ``touches'' the manifold at $\symbfit{x}_0$.
-This $d$-dimensional space is called the \emph{tangent space} at $\symbfit{x}_0$, denoted as $T_{\symbfit{x}_0}M$.
-For instance, if $M$ is the unit sphere in $\mathbb{R}^3$ and $\symbfit{x}_0$ is some point on the sphere, then $T_{\symbfit{x}_0}M$ is the plane tangent to the sphere at $\symbfit{x}_0$.
-See Figure~\ref{fig:tangent} for an illustration of another example with a Swiss roll in $\R^3$.
+As discussed in the previous section, a manifold $M$ is locally Euclidean.
+Consequently, in a neighborhood of any point $\bm{x}_0 \in M$, it can be well approximated by a flat $d$-dimensional space (e.g., a plane when $d=2$) that ``touches'' the manifold at $\bm{x}_0$.
+This space is called the \emph{tangent space} at $\bm{x}_0$, denoted by $T_{\bm{x}_0}M$, as illustrated in Figure~\ref{fig:tangent}.